geoffreylitt/wildcard-onward-paper/paper.md

 # Key themes {#sec:themes}

+Here we discuss some themes that we've explored with this work, which go beyond our specific approach and address issues in software customization more broadly.

 ## Customization by direct manipulation {#sec:dm}

 Hutchins, Hollan and Norman [@hutchins1985] define a direct manipulation interface as one that uses a model-world metaphor rather than a conversation metaphor.
 Instead of presenting an “assumed” but not directly visible  world that the user converses with, “the world is explicitly represented” and the user can “[act] upon the objects of the task domain themselves.”

 Although most GUIs today employ direct manipulation, software customization tools typically use an imperative programming model, which implements the conversational metaphor rather than direct manipulation.
 Here, for example,  is how a user retrieves a list of of calendar names from the Calendar application in Applescript [@cook2007], the scripting language for customizing Mac OS applications: